MLSGPT

 Seller Update Email Examples for Real Estate Agents

 Seller updates are most useful when they do more than report activity.
 Strong examples interpret what happened, connect it to the listing strategy, and give the seller a clear next step.
 That matters even more when momentum is soft, feedback is mixed, or pricing conversations are starting to surface.
+The agent's value often shows up in how clearly the email explains what the market is saying and what should happen next.

 Key Takeaways